 - In 2005 a committee studied the need to repair and finish the existing Schantz 17-rank pipe organ installed less than 20 years earlier.
-It was determined that serious rebuilding was required since windchests were failing, leathers needed to be replaced, and humidity in the building caused deterioration throughout the instrument.
+Serious rebuilding was required since windchests were failing, leathers needed to be replaced, and building humidity caused deterioration throughout the instrument.

-- The Director of Music and Organist at that time enlisted a friend to bid on the project who proposed a 3-manual Xxxx organ (imported from Holland), as well as the addition of several ranks of pipes and rebuilding the pipework.
+- The then Director of Music and Organist enlisted a friend to bid on the project who proposed a 3-manual Xxxx organ (imported from Holland), as well as the addition of several ranks of pipes and rebuilding the pipework.

-- A contract was awarded and in 2006 and the pipe organ company began dismantling the pipe organ.
-After several months, the builder defaulted on the contract and later admitted that the project was grossly underbid.
+- In 2006 and the pipe organ company began dismantling the pipe organ.
+After several months the builder defaulted on the contract.
 The Church Council terminated the contract and the Church was left with an unplayable instrument.

-- A Xxxx organ company dealer in New Orleans, LA was enlisted to get the then 4-manual digital organ up and running and voiced.
+- A Xxxx organ company dealer in New Orleans, LA was enlisted to get the then 4-manual digital organ up and running.
 The dealer spent 2 or 3 days voicing the 88-stop instrument and pronounced it “as good as it can ever be”.

-- In August of 2016, ten years after the purchase of the digital organ, the church determined that its current four-manual digital organ was in “terrible condition” and had become unreliable.
+- In August of 2016, ten years after the purchase of the digital organ, the church determined that this four-manual digital organ was in “terrible condition” and had become unreliable.

 - In 2017, the church ordered a new four-manual replacement organ from Allen Organ Company.